 IOSH Safety for Executives & Directors

-A 1 day programme designed to brief directors and corporate policy makers in essential health and safety issues which affect business today.
-The course objective is to enable executives to contribute to the review of policy, strategies, and where necessary, introduce changes to make their organisation operate more safely.
+This course follows a 1 day programme which has been designed to brief directors and corporate policy makers on the essential health and safety issues that affect organisations of all shapes and sizes today.
+The course objective is to enable those in senior leadership roles such as executives and directors to contribute to the review of policy, strategies, and where necessary, introduce changes to make their organisation operate more safely.

 IOSH Safety for Executives and Directors covers a range of topics including:

-- PLAN – Planning for Health and Safety
+- PLAN – Planning for the management of Health and Safety

 - CHECK – Monitoring Health and Safety Performance